matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **Kerberos**
 ![[Pasted image 20251022155006.png]]
 One of the main methods used for validation within an environment.
 The above is the same previous model but expanded.
 - 4 Entities (Client `C`, Authentication Server `AS`, Ticket Granting Server `TGS`, and Service Server `SS`).
 4 differeny keys color-coded.
 The Authentication Server is meant to auth the user.
 The ticket granting server is meant to manage access to different services within the environment.
-Each
+Each service server will host a different application that the end user will want to use.
+Kerberos is normally deployed in a corporate environment.
+1. `C` wants to auth. `AS` agrees.
+Auth the user to the ticket granting server: Message B (a ticket), and Message A ()